ora0600/confluent-live-dr-demo/part2.md

 # resource-ids = <sensitive>
 ```

 The `terraform apply` will generate new client properties files and load them into k8s secrets.
-So to say do a rewrite.
+So to say do a rewrite of login credentials of all clients.
 The reloader then starts the clients automatically with the new config.
 All clients will be moved automatically to new DR cluster and running now with DR Cluster.
 Clients are writing now into dr cluster and reading from it.
 Check:

 * in Cloud UI: go to cluster in cmprod-dr environment -> Topic and check messages in cmorders
 * use kubectl tools: